Skip to main content

 A key fob-based locking system as part of a larger security system

-A token locking system doesn't have to stand alone.
-At Keypartner, we often help integrate token-based access control with other security solutions such as door automation, door phones or alarms.
-This way we can create a complete security system where everything works together and you have a full overview from one place.
+A key fob-based locking system doesn’t have to stand alone.
+At Keypartner, we often help integrate key fob-based access control with other security solutions, such as automatic door openers, intercoms, or alarms.
+This allows us to create a comprehensive security system where everything works together, and where you have a complete overview from a single location.

 In some cases, biometrics such as fingerprint or facial recognition can also be used with the chip.
 This makes the solution even more flexible and future-proof.